A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Proof of Theorem

+We note that in (\ref{typeIb}) we take the supremum over $c^* \epsilon \leq t \leq T$ because in the preceding we have implicitly defined this term, as well as the type $III$ terms, to be zero for $0 \leq t < c^* \epsilon$.
 First we show (\ref{typeIa}).
-We will use Lipschitz continuity of $\sigma _{ij}$ for all $i, j$, which follows from the assumption of Theorem 1 that $\bm{\sigma}$ has bounded first derivatives.
+We will use the Lipschitz continuity of $\sigma _{ij}$ for all $i, j$, which follows from the assumption of Theorem \ref{theorem} that $\bm{\sigma}$ has bounded first derivatives.
 Also, we note that the It\^o integral in (\ref{typeIa}) is a martingale because the integrand is still nonanticipating in the presence of the delays.
 Thus, by Doob's maximal inequality and the It\^o isometry, we have

 We bound the above integral by using the Lipschitz continuity of $\sigma _{ij}$ and Lemma \ref{lemma:continuityofxepsilon}.
 Since Lemma \ref{lemma:continuityofxepsilon} applies only to differences of values of the process $\bm{x} ^{\epsilon}$ at nonnegative times, we split the above integral into two terms.
-The first term involves values of $\bm{x} ^{\epsilon}$ at negative times, i.e. values of the past condition $\bm{x} ^-$ and the second term only involves values of $\bm{x} ^{\epsilon}$ at nonnegative times.
-Letting $c_M = \max_{1 \leq i \leq m} c_i$, we have
+The first term involves values of $\bm{x} ^{\epsilon}$ at negative times, i.e., values of the past condition $\bm{x} ^-$, and the second term only involves values of $\bm{x} ^{\epsilon}$ at nonnegative times.
+Recalling that $c^* = \max_{1 \leq i \leq m} c_i$ and letting $M$ be the Lipschitz constant for $\sigma_{ij}$, we have